shubhamB25/ShopConn-Flutter-App/README.md

 ### Features!
   - shopping platform for buyer as well as seller
-  - Simple and Consistance UI
+  - Simple and Consistence  UI
   - Realtime Chat
   - Faster search results